JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ![New project](screen1.png)

 After you download the Compose for Desktop dependencies from the Maven repositories your new project is ready to go.
-Open the Gradle toolbar on the right, and select `sample/Tasks/applications/run`.
+Open the Gradle toolbar on the right, and select `sample/Tasks/compose desktop/run`.
-The first run may take some time, but afterwards following dialog will be shown:
+The first run may take some time, but afterwards the following dialog will be shown:

 ![Application running](screen2.gif)

-You can click on the button several times and see that application reacts and updates the UI.
+You can click on the button several times and see that the application reacts and updates the UI.